 Increasing Capital for U.S. Businesses

-Benefits to the Small Business Supplier
+Benefits to the Small Business Suppliers

 Benefits to the Exporter